About

 Bio

-Ahmad’s public art projects were sponsored by the Regional One Hospital in Memphis; the Greenwood Art Project in Tulsa that was sponsored by the Bloomberg Philanthropies, the George Kaiser Family Foundation and the City of Tulsa; the Metro Nashville Arts Commission; and the Tennessee Arts Commission.
+Ahmad’s public art projects were sponsored by the Regional One Hospital in Memphis; the Greenwood Art Project in Tulsa that was sponsored by the Bloomberg Philanthropies, the George Kaiser Family Foundation and the City of Tulsa; the Metro Nashville Arts Commission; and the Tennessee Arts Commission among other institutions.

 Sarah Ahmad has been interviewed by PBS News Hour, National Public Radio, the NPR station KWGS in Tulsa and KGOU in Oklahoma City, Oklahoma.
 Documentaries about her work are available on Google Arts and Culture, and in Emmy Award winning Gallery America’s episodes.
 She has been featured on the cover of OETA’s Odyssey magazine.
 Ahmad’s work has been reviewed in publications including Southwest Contemporary, ARTnews, and Gulf News.
 Her artwork has been featured in Bomb, Artnet News, USA Today, American Alliance of Museums, and Shahzad Bashir’s groundbreaking A New Vision for Islamic Pasts and Futures [MIT, 2022].
+And internationally in Gulf News, published in Dubai along with numerous publications in Pakistan including The News, Dawn, Herald, Friday Times, and Youline Magazine.
 Ahmad has given myriad artists talks, for example at Crowe Museum of Asian Art in Dallas and as an invited panelist at the 2022 South Asian Literature & Art Festival, Montalvo Arts Center in Saratoga, CA.

-She is the recipient of numerous awards and honors, including the Andy Warhol Foundation’ Thrive Grant, grants from the Oklahoma Visual Arts Coalition, the Tulsa Artist Fellowship, Vermont Studio Center.
-Fellowship, Virginia Center of Creative Arts Fellowship and BIPOC award from the Santa Fe Art Institute.
+She is the recipient of numerous awards and honors, including the Andy Warhol Foundation’ Thrive Grant, grants from the Oklahoma Visual Arts Coalition, the Tulsa Artist Fellowship, Vermont Studio Center Fellowship, Virginia Center of Creative Arts 50th Anniversary Fellowship, BIPOC award for the International Thematic Residency, SOVERIGNTY at the Santa Fe Art Institute, and the US Fellowship at NARS Foundation, NY.
 She was selected for residencies at the School of Visual Arts in New York City, the Paducah Arts Alliance, Santa Fe Art Institute, and the Otis College of Art and Design.
 In addition, Ahmad was a resident Tulsa Artist Fellow from 2019-2023.

 Ahmad earned an MFA from the Memphis College of Art; an MA in Education from Union University; and a BA in Fine Arts from the National College of Arts, Lahore, Pakistan.